How does Divorce Work in Arizona?

 Meditation allows for Creativity

-Mediated agreements for Spousal Maintenance can be creative, such as part or all being paid as a lump sum; part or all being paid with other assets or using step-down payment approaches; or identifying triggers to decrease/increase payments.
+Mediated Spousal Maintenance agreements can be creative, such as: part or all being paid as a lump sum; part or all being paid with the equalization of other assets and debts; using step-down payment approaches; or identifying triggers to decrease/increase payments.
 Additionally, mediation allows for personalized language regarding future modifications or termination of payments.
 In mediation, all agreements, including Spousal Maintenance agreements, can be creatively personalized, in a manner both spouses deem to be fair.

 Child custody is one of the most delicate and emotionally-charged issues of divorce.
 Parents involved in custody and/or visitation disagreements can find themselves in an emotionally and financially draining legal battle.
 In the end, after a damaging toll on children and parents, the courts rule based on what they believe is in the child’s best interests, regardless of each parent’s argument during hearings and/or trials.

 When divorcing spouses have minor children, Arizona law requires that a parenting plan be created and executed.
-Parents must fully agree on all parenting plan terms—otherwise, a Judge will order the terms of your parenting plan for them.
+Parents must fully agree on all parenting plan terms—otherwise a judge will order the terms of your parenting plan for you.
 The goal of a parenting plan is to address each and every issue that may arise in order to provide a structure for addressing challenges that come along with parents living in different homes.
 The better the parenting plan, the lower the conflict in the future.

-In mediation, a skilled mediator guides a creative, solution-focused conversation that allows parents to reach agreements that meet their unique needs.
-A robust parenting plan is developed which can prevent conflicts regarding parenting time, legal decision-making authority, and child support.
+In mediation, a skilled mediator guides a creative, solution-focused conversation, which allows parents to reach agreements that meet their unique needs.
+A robust parenting plan is developed, which can prevent conflicts regarding parenting time, legal decision-making authority, and child support.
 The mediator facilitates healthy communication between the parents.

 In litigation, parents may settle on a plan working with their attorneys.
-Otherwise, the judge creates a plan for parents, and in which case, neither parent is usually satisfied with the outcome.
+Otherwise, the judge creates a plan with which neither parent is usually satisfied.